-Coaches check the following items with each other:

-- 12.1 Directions how to reach field. - 12.2 All weekday games to start as outlined Section 2.6 - 12.3 The higher ranked team is required to supply twenty (20) official white game balls.
-If a game is played at a neutral site, each team provides six (6) balls at their end, two (2) opposite their benches and two (2) at the table.
-Total of ten (10) - 12.4 The higher ranked team shall wear light colored jerseys.

-- 12.5 When games are played at neutral sites, each team will provide two (2) ball persons. - 12.6 Visiting teams arrange and pay for busses. - Games to be played on home field of the higher ranked team in the pairings unless the home field is not a minimum of 53-1/3 x 110 yards, or cannot be secured to collect gate receipts. - 12.8 Home team must call in scores to Tournament Director, at the conclusion of the game. - 12.9 Coaches are requested to inform all site directors to honor the special game passes which are issued to Lacrosse Committee members who will act as observers during the tournament. - 12.10 Before a Game Arrive in adequate time with your team.
-Stay with your players at all times during the pre-game period. - 12.11 During A Game Conduct yourself (and assistants) as gentlemen at all times.
+- 12.1 Directions on how to reach the field. - 12.2 All weekday games to start as outlined.
+(Section 2.6) - 12.3 The higher ranked team will wear white jerseys unless agreed upon. - Home team secures officials for playdown, first round and quarter-final games by contacting Pat Javorski (860) 841-8531 / Email: patjav33@hotmail.com. - 12.5 Visiting teams arrange and pay for busses. - Games are to be played on home field of the higher ranked team in the pairings unless the field is not regulation by USL rule book. - 12.7 Before a Game Arrive in adequate time with your team.
+Stay with your players at all times during the pre-game period. - 12.8 During the Game Conduct yourself (and assistants) in a proper manner at all times.
 Set a good example for your players and followers.
-Do not engage in theatrics or unsportsmanlike conduct of any type that might tend to incite your fans to bad behavior. - 12.12 After a Game Escort your team as a group from the playing surface to your assigned locker room.
-Stay with them in the locker room to see that all is well, win or lose.
-Accompany players (and any other personnel) to the bus.
-Travel back with them to your school. - 12.13 Coaches and officials by the very nature of their positions exert a tremendous influence over the control of a game.
-This influence on the game must be exerted in a most positive manner by showing a complete respect for all official judgment calls and interpretations. - 12.14 Although most of you have the situation well under control with your student-athletes, alcohol has shown up on the field after some championship games (brought in by spectators, but nonetheless, on the field).
-A word from you prior to the game to your athletes may be enough to control this situation and avoid embarrassing the team and tainting their achievement. - 12.15 No coach should make negative comments to the media regarding the officials.
+Do not engage in theatrics or any unsportsmanlike conduct of any type that might tend to incite fans to behave badly. - 12.9 After the Game Escort your team as a group from the playing surface.
+Make sure nothing is left behind and the area is cleared of trash. - 12.10 Coaches and officials by the very nature of their positions exert a tremendous influence over the game.
+This influence on the game must be exerted in a most positive manner by showing complete respect for officials.

+- Alcohol for celebration (usually brought by spectators) is prohibited.
+A word from you to your athletes, prior to the game, may be enough to control this situation and avoid embarrassing the team and tainting their achievement. - 12.12 No coach should make negative comments to the media regarding the officials.
 Public criticism of officials is unethical and contrary to CIAC rules.